ESSENTIAL MATHEMATICS - 2022/3

 C - Cognitive/analytical

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to:

 develop skills in applying subject knowledge to physical situations

 provide a basis in mathematics and computation that can be used as a basis for deeper understanding of physics, and fora further study of mathematics and computation

 The learning and teaching methods include:

-44h of combined lectures and workshops as 4h/week x 11 weeks.
-The material is covered at a self-paced manner by the students using online resources.
-In addition lectures will take place introducing , commenting and advising the students on the different topics according to the order above in 'Module contents'.
-During these classes two one-hour multiple PC based formative tests take, a one-hour summative test (usually in weeks 6-8), plus a 1.5 hour end of semester final examination.
+44h of combined lectures and tutorials as 4h/week x 11 weeks.
+In addition to lectures, tutorials will take place introducing, commenting and advising the students on the different topics according to the order above in 'Module contents'.
+Formative feedback is provided via tutorial questions which can be attempted.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.